Madonna lies on the beach during filming of 'Swept Away' on Oct. 27, 2001 in Sardinia, Italy.

 While Hollywood remakes are certainly nothing new, moviegoers might be surprised to discover the tradition dates back to 1904.
 That was when director Siegmund Lubin released his own take on the seminal short film "The Great Train Robbery" from the previous year.
 Featuring the same title and plot, Lubin injected a little more violence and style into his version.
 He also evaded a newly implemented copyright law in order to make as much profit as possible.
 Robbery, indeed.

 Intellectual property laws have changed in the time since, but the Hollywood remake most definitely endures.
 In 2023, three of the top 10 movies at the worldwide box office were remakes or reboots ("The Super Mario Bros.
 Movie," "Wonka," and "The Little Mermaid").
-And still to come in December 2024, a newer version of 1922's "Nosferatu" will hit the silver screen.
+Next up, a newer version of 1922's "Nosferatu" will hit the silver screen on Dec.
+25, 2024—and it's already earning rave reviews from critics.

 Sometimes, filmmakers are motivated by a genuine desire to update a classic story for modern audiences.
 In other scenarios, the remake is little more than a shameless cash grab or uninspired retread into formulaic territory.
 Once in a while, these remakes are mega-hits, like the 1954 version of "A Star is Born" or the 1957 reboot of "An Affair to Remember."
 More often than not, however, they're complete flops.